-We will be showcasing the Bee Trail, as well as a live DNA sequencing experiment and a citizen science campaign centered around bee hotels, at the Royal Society Summer Science Exhibition in July 2020, along with partners at Bee Saviour Behaviour, the University of East Anglia, the University of Cambridge, and the Natural History Museum.
+We will be showcasing the Bee Trail, as well as a live DNA sequencing experiment and a citizen science campaign centered around bee hotels, at the Royal Society Summer Science Exhibition, along with partners at Bee Saviour Behaviour, the University of East Anglia, the University of Cambridge, and the Natural History Museum.

 Mascot Barney Bee at the Norwich Science Festival 2019

 I feel public engagement is SO important.
 It encourages trust, interest and passion in the science which is vital.